CGordini/cgordini.github.com/_posts/2020/2020-05-10-safety-revamp.md

 **Step 2:** The belts.
 I went with a [6-point 3" Schroth Profi](https://www.summitracing.com/parts/hsa-sr94540-0).
 I'm under the distinct impression 2" belts are only good if you have a HANS device (maybe next year), and that 6-point is a lot friendlier to males than 5-point.

 This had almost everything I wanted.
-Mounts to eyebolts that are installed under the seat (through the floor)
+Mounts to eyebolts that are installed under the seat (through the floor, in positions I measured out); eyebolts in the stock seatbelt locations*, and then does harness wraps around my roll-bar (no more zip ties!!!).

+Except.
+The eyebolts directly collide against the Bell Raceworks seat brackets.
+Back to the ol' drawing board.
+Or rather, cut out unneccesary material until morale improves.
+Now the Raceworks brackets have giant slices missing, but don't collide...

+I'd be a little more worried about structural integrity of said brackets if they weren't cast out of single solid pieces of rather thick material.
+As far as safety compromises go, that one's pretty minor.

+**Step 3:** Repeat.
+I came across a slightly-used slightly-out-of-date Sparco Sprint; mounted that to a passenger-side PCI bracket (didn't care about fitment there because I'm not gonna be a passenger very often), and came across a slightly-used slightly-out-of-date 3" Schroth Profi.
+That one was WAY easier to install and didn't collide into the PCI bracket.
+Tada!

+[So now, broomstick: passed.](https://i.imgur.com/Z51rrmj.jpg) [Six-point SCCA compliant harnesses: installed](https://i.imgur.com/QWovINE.jpg).
+Oh, and I installed a proper 2.5" fire extinguisher, mounted directly to the rollbar, to go the extra mile.

+Safety: check.